 To be able to edit an object in the drawing area, it has to be selected first.
 When an object is selected, its yellow snap points are visible and the object is surrounded by a yellow or purple selection frame.
 Most objects are automatically selected when placed in the drawing area.

 - Select a group of objects by holding the Ctrl key while clicking the objects.

 - Use the Inverse selection feature.

 - Use the Select from list tool.

 - Use the Advanced Selection tool for precise selections.

-- Select a single component in a group by disconnect the component from the group.
+- Select a single object in a group by disconnecting the object from the group.

-- Press Ctrl + A to select all components in the drawing area.
+- Press Ctrl + A to select all objects in the drawing area.

-- Deselect objects by clicking somewhere else in the drawing area, clicking on another component, or by placing a new component in the drawing area.
+- Deselect objects by clicking somewhere else in the drawing area, clicking on another object, or by placing a new object in the drawing area.

-- To move several selected components simultaneously, use the arrow keys.
+- To move several selected objects simultaneously, use the arrow keys.

-When you select a component or a group of components, there will be different colors of the frame that surrounds the selected component/group of components.
+When you select an object or a group of objects, there will be different colors of the frame that surrounds the selected object/group of objects.

-When a group of components that you have manually grouped (e.g. disconnected components) are selected, a blue color frames the group.
+When a group of objects that you have manually grouped (e.g. disconnected objects) are selected, a blue color frames the group.
 (This only applies to when you are in Group select mode.
 Behavior in Single select mode behaves as above with the purple outline)

-When a locked component or group of components are selected, a gray color frames the component.
+When a locked object or group of objects are selected, a gray color frames the object.